Overview

 We use complimentary techniques combining two-photon microscopy, electrophysiology, in vivo imaging, and behaviour.
 Situated in Montréal, we have access to diverse techniques and tools in our core facilities and through our internal collaborators at the CRCHUM and Université de Montréal, as well as external collaborators at nearby universities.

-How does stress affect astrocytes and what are the consequences for glial and neural function?
-This project focuses upon the central signalling cascades initiated after stress, including how stress is sensed by astrocytes, cell-specific alterations, and downstream consequences.
+What are the central signalling cascades initiated after stress?
+This includes how stress is sensed by astrocytes, cell-specific alterations, and downstream consequences.

-How do astrocytes contribute to stress-induced memory impairments?
-We study the role for astrocytes in memory formation, and how this can malfunction after stress.
-This project uses behavioural assays to determine the effects of stress on memory combined with the use of genetic tools to influence glial and neuronal function.
+We study the role for astrocytes in memory formation, and how this can malfunction after stress?
+We use behavioural assays to determine the effects of stress on memory combined with the use of genetic tools to influence glial and neuronal function.

-Regulation of astrocyte function by glucocorticoids.
-This project investigates how glucocorticoids alter astrocyte function and the consequences on synaptic function and behaviour.
+We are investigating how glucocorticoids alter astrocyte function and the consequences on synaptic function and behaviour.

-Influence of astrocytes on metabolism and feeding.
 Using metabolic phenotyping, behavioural assays, and genetic manipulations we study how astrocytes in hypothalamic brain regions regulate metabolic function.

 Journal Club